-The Fair Housing program aims to educate all city residents-particularly linguistically isolated residents from our diverse immigrant communities, people with physical or mental disabilities, and the elderly-about their fair housing rights in rental, sales, financing or home insurance transactions.
-It has completed this task by competitively submitting grant proposals for education and outreach to the U.S. Department of Housing and Urban Development (HUD).
-It has partnered and continues to make alliances with District agencies, community based organizations, and the private sector to gain the widest and most diverse audience possible.
+The fair housing program provides fair housing education through its translated fair housing materials in print, digital and web formats.
+It also provides training and workshops in various languages to District residents and specifically targets limited English proficient communities from our diverse immigrant communities, organizations which assist persons with physical or mental disabilities, and the elderly about their fair housing rights in rental, sales, financing, or home insurance transactions.
+Though the Department has completed this task by being awarded competitive grants for education and outreach by the U.S. Department of Housing and Urban Development (HUD) in the early years, it has in recent years completed this mandate through direct outreach to organizations and speaking engagements for target populations.
+The Department has partnered and continues to make alliances with District agencies, community based organizations, and the private sector to gain the widest and most diverse audience possible.